aehng/Lecture-Notes/Module4/Lec26-Mon_Mar_20/README.md

 This strikes me as having been written before being designed.
 I don't believe that your duckie would come up with an algorithm like this.

 What grabs my attention is the `if/else` within a triple `for` loop.
 That test is going to be executed **a lot**, so you should ask yourself if there is a way to "pull" it out of the loops so that it runs either before or after the loops.
-If it cannot be extracted, see if you can at least pull it out of the innermost loop: that's the difference between doing something $`N`$ times versus $`N^{3}`$.
+If it cannot be extracted, see if you can at least pull it out of the innermost loop: that's the difference between doing something $`N^{2}`$ times versus $`N^{3}`$.

 *   Every single time the program fills out a square, it has to stop and check whether *this* time it is in the middle square.
 *   Even after it's already placed the `"FREE"` square in the middle, the program still dutifully checks to see if it's in the middle